zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  Bill: That’s why I brought the champagne.
 It’ll mak e this picnic extra special.

-Madison: I guess we’ll have to make do with warm ch ampagne and sandwiches.
+Madison: I guess we’ll have to make do with warm champagne and sandwiches.
 I hope you remembered to bring a corkscrew and some  dishes and silverware.

 Bill: I bought paper plates and plastic utensils.

 Madison: Paper and plastic?
-I guess we’ll have to m ake do with those, too.
+I guess we’ll have to make do with those, too.
 Okay, now, you said you had a special question you wanted  to ask me.
 What is it?

 Bill: Question?
 Oh, never mind.
 It’ll keep.